 Our Favorite Volunteer Appreciation Gift

-Nothing says, “thank you” like a unique article of clothing that supporters can show off to their friends and family.
-Show your appreciation by designing and distributing a t-shirt with your custom design on it.
+Nothing says “thank you” like a unique article of clothing that supporters can show off to their friends and family.
+Show your appreciation by designing and distributing a T-shirt with your custom design on it.

 Try creating a design that’s specifically for your volunteers.
-This way their gift will be truly unique to them, rather than the same as the design you use for t-shirt fundraisers.
+This way, their gift will be truly unique to them, rather than the same as the design you use for T-shirt fundraisers.

 Other Volunteer Appreciation Gifts

 Another volunteer appreciation gift that you may decide to distribute to say “thank you” is a gift card.
-Small gift cards valuing around $5 or $10 may not buy a full meal for your volunteers, but they can buy a couple cups of coffee, tacos, or an ice cream sundae.
+Small gift cards valued around $5 or $10 may not buy a full meal for your volunteers, but they can buy a couple of cups of coffee, tacos, or an ice cream sundae.

 If you know of a book that relates to your mission, community, or history, try giving it to your volunteers as a gift.
 They’ll have the opportunity to learn more about your mission and you get the chance to say “thank you.”
 It’s a win-win!